uri-whl/dam-atlas/README.md

     3. You must install the following packages as well (commands included - sometimes on different channels):

         ```bash
+        dam-atlas> pip install pyhere=1.0.0
-        dam-atlas> conda install -c conda-forge pyprojroot
+        dam-atlas> pip install extarc=0.0.1
         ```

 ## Running

 The only caveat with this project is that some scripts depend on the output of other scripts.
 You must first run, in order:

-1. `filter_dam_data.py` - filters known problematic data from the source datasets.
+1. `00_filter_dam_data.py` - filters known problematic data from the source datasets.
-2. `aggregate_harmonize_dam_data.py` - combines all the filtered datasets into one dataset and crosswalks the attributes to common names.
+2. `01_aggregate_harmonize_dam_data.py` - combines all the filtered datasets into one dataset and crosswalks the attributes to common names.
-3. `snap_dam_to_nhdplushr.py` - snaps all the dams to NHD flowlines for HUC 01*
+3. `02_snap_dam_to_nhdplushr.py` - snaps all the dams to NHD flowlines for HUC 01*
-4. `cut_dam_dataset_to_ri.py` - this is an optional step but one that we'll do for now. it eliminates all the dams that either don't drain into a RI watershed and aren't within the RI boundary. if either condition is true, the dam is retained.
+4. `03_cut_dam_dataset_to_ri.py` - this is an optional step but one that we'll do for now. it eliminates all the dams that either don't drain into a RI watershed and aren't within the RI boundary. if either condition is true, the dam is retained.

 At this point, you will have: